Do you have deep facial wrinkles, skin damaged by the sun, or scars?

 - if you have inflammatory rashes

-if you have heart conditions, in case of impaired cardiac, hepatic or renal function.
-Be sure to tell your surgeon about any heart problems and include it in your medical history.
+- if you have heart conditions, in case of impaired cardiac, hepatic or renal function.

-As you can see, this treatment is absolutely not to be taken lightly, there is a lot to think about pre, during, and post-treatment and a lot of conditions that can contraindicate it.
+As you can see, this treatment is not to be taken lightly; there is much to think about pre, during, and post-treatment and many conditions that can contraindicate it.

-Before having a deep phenol peel, it is super important to seek medical advice and do your research well, so you can be safe in the knowledge that this is the treatment for you.
+Before having a deep phenol peel, seeking medical advice and researching well is essential, so you can be safe knowing this is a suitable treatment.